 Emergency Ministerial Meeting on Economic Affairs

-Deputy Prime Minister Kyungho CHOO presided over the Emergency Ministerial Meeting on Economic Affairs on January 12 to discuss measures to improve the real estate tax system and the pan-government scale-up R&D investment strategies.
+Deputy Prime Minister Kyungho CHOO presided over the Emergency Ministerial Meeting on Economic Affairs on January 26 to discuss three agenda items: Korea’s 2022 GDP data and future policy directions, measures to support SMEs’ exports and refine the current real estate tax system.

-The following is a summary of DPM CHOO’s opening remarks.
+The following is a summary of DPM CHOO’s remarks.

-Measures to improve the real estate tax system
+Measures to refine the real estate tax system

-The meeting was joined by ministers and vice ministers from related ministries including Ministry of Education, Ministry of Science and ICT, Ministry of Agriculture, Food and Rural Affairs, Ministry of Trade, Industry and Energy, Ministry of Health and Welfare, Ministry of Environment, Ministry of Employment and Labor, Ministry of Land, Infrastructure and Transport, Ministry of Oceans and Fisheries, Ministry of SMEs and Startups, Office for Government Policy Coordination, Fair Trade Commission, and Financial Services Commission.
+The meeting was joined by ministers and vice ministers from related ministries including Ministry of Culture, Sports and Tourism, Ministry of Agriculture, Food and Rural Affairs, Ministry of Trade, Industry and Energy, Ministry of Health and Welfare, Ministry of Environment, Ministry of Employment and Labor, Ministry of Land, Infrastructure and Transport, Ministry of Oceans and Fisheries, Ministry of SMEs and Startup, and Office for Government Policy Coordination.

 Please refer to the attached pdf.